 Economics is the study of how individuals, firms and nations make choices when confronted with limited resources.
 At Saint Louis University, economics majors learn to apply theory and problem-solving skills while balancing public policy with the choices faced by today’s society.

-You’ll research microeconomic issues that are relevant to decision-making for individuals, private businesses and public policy, as well as macroeconomic issues, data and frameworks for examining the economies of the world and how they relate to each other.
+SLU students research microeconomic issues that are relevant to decision-making for individuals, private businesses and public policy, as well as macroeconomic issues, data and frameworks for examining the economies of the world and how they relate to each other.
+Students can explore economics from various perspectives, including money and banking, health economics, sports economics and more.

-Saint Louis University’s urban location provides many internship opportunities, which allow economics students to gain career-related work experience while applying classroom learning to practice.
-Most internships are paid, and students may earn academic credit.
-Supervised by both a representative from the organization and a faculty mentor, economics students at SLU have interned with financial institutions and governmental agencies.
+St. Louis’ metropolitan location provides many economics internship opportunities that allow students to gain career-related work experience while applying classroom learning to practice.
+Most internships are paid, and students may opt to complete one for academic credit.
+In recent years, economics students have interned with entities such as consulting firms, financial institutions, Fortune 500 companies and governmental agencies.

 The department sponsors an Economics Club for students interested in economics.
-This club provides a link between students and a career in the field of economics, offering students opportunities to establish networking relationships with potential employers.
+This club provides a link between students and a career in economics, offering students opportunities to establish networking relationships with potential employers.

-SLU's Department of Economics has an excellent record of placing graduates in both graduate and professional programs, which lead to high-profile jobs.
+SLU's Department of Economics has an excellent record of placing graduates in graduate and professional programs, leading to high-profile jobs.

 All admission policies and requirements for domestic students apply to international students along with the following: